Reexamining constraints on neutron star properties from perturbative QCD: Implications for neutron stars

-We perform this modification for the excluded samples in \cref{fig:l14r20} and examine their updated predictions.
-The change in the maximum mass, defined as $\Delta M_\tov=M_\tov-M_\crit$, and the change in the radius of the star at the TOV limit $\Delta R_\tov=R_\tov-R_\crit$ are moderate at best, and the relative differences $\Delta M_\tov/M_\tov$ and $\Delta R_\tov/R_\tov$ are both less than $\sim5\%$.
-Furthermore, neither the central value nor the probability distributions of $R_\tov$ are appreciably affected, although those for $M_\tov$ are shifted downwards by $\lesssim 0.3 M_\odot$.
+I perform this modification for the excluded samples in \cref{fig:l14r20} and examine their updated predictions for astrophysical observables.
+As discussed earlier and shown in \cref{fig:Mcrit}, changes in the maximum mass $\Delta M_\tov=M_\tov-M_\crit$ and shifts in the radius of the maximum-mass stars $\Delta R_\tov=R_\tov-R_\crit$ are moderate at best.
+The relative differences $\Delta M_\tov/M_\tov$ and $\Delta R_\tov/R_\tov$ are both less than $\approx5\%$ for all the samples.
+Furthermore, neither the central value nor the probability distributions of $R_\tov$ are appreciably affected, although those for $M_\tov$ are shifted downwards moderately with $\Delta M_\tov\lesssim 0.3 M_\odot$.
 This latter effect is prominent for samples predicting $M_\tov\gtrsim 3M_\odot$ and can be somewhat sensitive to the priors.
-But in all cases the shift would not exceed $0.5M_\odot$.
-Therefore, even if the two-solar-mass pulsars so far observed turn out to be the TOV limit, PQCD constraints would not affect inferences of their global properties appreciably.
-This is further confirmed by the probability distribution functions of both $R_\tov$ and $R_{2M_\odot}$ while demanding $M_\tov<2.3 \msol$, in the absence of this modification.
-For details see \cref{sec:astro}.
+But in all scenarios the shift would not exceed $\approx0.5M_\odot$.
+Therefore, even if the two-solar-mass pulsars observed so far turn out to be close to the actual TOV limit, pQCD considerations are still unable to affect the inference of their global properties appreciably.
+This is further confirmed by the probability distributions of both $R_\tov$ and $R_{2M_\odot}$ while demanding $M_\tov<2.3 \msol$~\cite{Demorest:2010bx,Antoniadis:2013pzd,NANOGrav:2019jur,Romani:2021xmb}, in the absence of this modification.
+For details see \cref{sec:astro}.\\

-While the astrophysical observables are not affected by the PQCD constraints, the alteration described above does suggest that the PQCD constraint favors low values of the speed of sound squared $C_s$ near the TOV point.
-This preference is shown in \cref{fig:muCs}, where the posteriors on $C_s$ are shifted downwards by the aforementioned PQCD constraint, an increasingly noticeable effect towards higher baryon chemical potentials.
-In \cref{sec:astro} we shall show that this shift is almost orthogonal to constraints expected from astrophysical observations.
+The modifications described above suggest that \cref{eq:pmaxbound} favors low sound speed near the TOV point.
+This preference is shown in \cref{fig:muCs}, where posteriors on the squared sound speed $C_s$ are shifted downwards by the aforementioned pQCD constraint, an increasingly noticeable effect towards higher baryon chemical potentials.
+In \cref{sec:astro} I show that this shift is almost orthogonal to constraints expected from astrophysical observations.